pytorch/serve/examples/intel_extension_for_pytorch/README.md

 Please refer to [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for a full list of tunable configuration of launcher.

+Some notable launcher configurations are:
+1. `--ninstances`: Number of instances for multi-instance inference/training.
+2. `--instance_idx`: Launcher by default runs all `ninstances` when running multiple instances.
+Specifying `instance_idx` runs a single instance among `ninstances`.
+This is useful when running each instance independently.

+Please refer to [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for more details.

 ## Creating and Exporting INT8 model for IPEX
 Intel Extension for PyTorch supports both eager and torchscript mode.
 In this section, we show how to deploy INT8 model for IPEX.